0xnu/b_learner_experiment/README.md

 #### Impact of 401(k) Eligibility on Wealth Distribution

 401(k) Eligibility is a dataset about 401(k) eligibility and its impact on financial assets.
-This dataset is known to be unconfounded, but assuming there is confounding, we verify B-Learner by changing $\Lambda$.
+This dataset is known to be unconfounded, but assuming there is confounding, we verify B-Learner by changing $$\Lambda$$.

-Left figure: For $\log \Lambda = 0.2$, the true effect is contained between the lower and upper bounds.
+Left figure: For $$\log \Lambda = 0.2$$, the true effect is contained between the lower and upper bounds.

-Right figure: When changing $\log \Lambda$, it shows the percentage where $\hat{\tau}(x) < 0$.
-When $\Lambda$ is small, many are positive, but if it increases to $\log \Lambda = 0.6$, about half of it becomes negative.
+Right figure: When changing $$\log \Lambda$$, it shows the percentage where $$\hat{\tau}(x) < 0$$.
+When $$\Lambda$$ is small, many are positive, but if it increases to $$\log \Lambda = 0.6$$, about half of it becomes negative.
 In other words, if there were hidden confounding factors that exerted this level of influence, it's possible that about half of the negative influence would have been due to unobserved factors.
 With B-Learner, we were able to quantify these risks.

 ### 401k Verification

 Let us verify whether the lower and upper bounds can be estimated using simulation data.

-The simulation data generation process follows this format ($\sigma_p$ is a sigmoid function):
+The simulation data generation process follows this format ($$\sigma_p$$ is a sigmoid function):

 $$X \sim \text{Unif}([-2,2]^5)$$